graphile/crystal/utils/website/graphile-config/plugin/middleware.md

 # Middleware

-Target Audience: plugin authors 🔌 and library authors 📚
+_Target Audience: plugin authors 🔌 and library authors 📚_

-Some libraries may choose to make a middleware system available to plugins.
+Some libraries may choose to make a middleware system available to plugins, allowing plugin authors to wrap specific library procedures with their own code, and even to skip the execution or replace the result of these procedures.

-Adding middleware to a plugin allows you to wrap specific procedures in the library's execution with your own code, and even to skip the execution or replace the result of these procedures.
-Middleware functions are called with a `next` function to be used to invoke the underlying procedure, and a mutable `event` object that describes the context under which the middleware is being called; they return the result of calling `next`, or a replacement result to use in its place.
+Each procedure that a library exposes through the middleware system is called an "action", and has a unique name, the "action name."
+A plugin may register a callback, called a "middleware function" or simply a "middleware," against zero or more actions.
+Middleware functions are called with a `next` function which invokes the underlying action, and a mutable `event` object that describes the context under which the middleware is being called; they return the result of calling `next`, or a replacement result to use in its place.

 By adding middleware to a plugin, you can:

-- run logic before the library's underlying action by including code before `next()`.
+- run logic before the library's underlying action by including code before `next()`,
-- run logic after the library's underlying action by including code after `next()` but before returning.
+- run logic after the library's underlying action by including code after `next()` but before returning,
-- omit calling the underlying action and further middleware by not calling `next()` (not recommended unless the library notes this is expected)
+- omit calling the underlying action and further middleware by not calling `next()` (not recommended unless the library notes this is expected),
-- call the underlying action and following middleware more than once by calling `next()` multiple times (not recommended unless the library notes this is expected)
+- call the underlying action and following middleware more than once by calling `next()` multiple times (not recommended unless the library notes this is expected), and
-- mutate the `event` object to change the behaviour of further middleware and the underlying procedure (not recommended unless the library notes this is expected, typically in the TSDoc comments for the various event properties)
+- mutate the `event` object to change the behaviour of further middleware and the underlying action (not recommended unless the library notes this is expected, typically in the TSDoc comments for the various event properties).

-The following example plugin includes middleware that adds a naive retry and backoff to the underlying action.
-Note that this example would only be safe if the library and other middleware explicitly supported calling `next()` more than once.
+The following example plugin includes a middleware that adds a naive retry and backoff to the underlying `someAction` action.
+Note that this example would only be safe if the library explicitly states that calling `next()` more than once is safe (and even then, it may be unsafe if other middleware don't handle this well).

 ```ts title="my-some-action-retry-plugin.ts"
 export const MySomeActionRetryPlugin: GraphileConfig.Plugin = {